Minard-NG/FrontendMentor-launch-countdown-timer/README.md

 }
 ```

 Using google fonts to add custom fonts for my web projects has been a defacto for me.
-But I had tried accessing the google fonts website for while developing this project but all the time I tried the site would not open on my device, still researching what the issue is, but in the mean time, I decided to implement the custom 'Red Hat' font used for this project by dowloading it from font squirrel and using the @font-face selector.
+So I had tried accessing the google fonts website to add custom fonts while developing this project, but all the time I tried, the site would not open on my device.
+Still researching what the issue is, but in the mean time, I decided to implement the custom 'Red Hat' font, used for this project by dowloading it from font squirrel and using the @font-face selector.
 It provided a good work around but I noticed some lag whenever the page loads when I deployed it.

-#### Code Snippet for custom Font:
+#### Code Snippet for custom font:
 ```css
 @font-face {
   font-family: "Red Hat";